cfenollosa/os-tutorial/README.md

 To see the increments between "lessons", do a diff between folders.

 Second, for each folder, read the README.
 It is **very concise**.
-There is no theory.
+The only theory. is the required to understand the code.
 Then, look at the code examples.
-You can try to write them by yourself on a different folder, modify them slightly and play a bit with the code.
+You can try to write them by yourself on a different folder, modify them slightly and play a bit with the code, you know, the usual.

 Finally, the code files provided in each folder are the final result.
 If you want to learn quickly (though not as thoroughly), just read the